-Table 1 details the approval stages for International Mine Action Standards (IMAS), Technical Notes for Mine Action (TNMA) and Test and Evaluation Protocols (T&EP) that shall be applied.
+Table 1 details the approval stages for International Mine Action Standards (IMAS), Test and Evaluation Protocols (T&EP) and Technical Notes for Mine Action (TNMA) that shall be applied.

-Approval shall apply to new and amended documents, and when documents are withdrawn from the IMAS series.
+Approval shall apply to new, amended and revised documents, and when documents are withdrawn from the IMAS series.

-For new, amended and withdrawn IMAS, there are three sequential approval stages (see table 1).
-For new, amended and withdrawn TNMAs and T&EPs there is only one required approval stage (see table 1)
+For new, amended9, revised10 and withdrawn11 IMAS and T&EPs), approval stages are processed sequentially (see table 1).
+For new, revised, amended and withdrawn TNMAs there is only one required approval stage (see table 1)